Universal properties of the isotropic Laplace operator on homogeneous trees: The Poisson transform on trees

 Poisson boundaries of trees were introduced in \cite{Ca}*{Chapter I}.
 We have already mentioned that the \emph{boundary} $\partial T$ of $T$ can be defined as the set of infinite geodesic paths starting at $o$.
 The \emph{sectors} $S_u=\{v\colon u$ belongs to the geodesic path from $o$ to $v\}$ generate a topology on $T\cup \partial T$ that makes this space compact.
 Let us assign a probability measure on $\partial T$ by the rule

 For all $u\in T$ and $\xi\in\partial T$ we denote by $u\wedge \xi$ the last vertex in common in the finite geodesic path from $o$ to $u$ and the infinite geodesic path $v_0$ to $\xi$.
-The \emph{horospherical index} of $x$ and $\xi$ with respect to $o$ is $\hor(x,\xi)=\dist (x,\,x\wedge\xi)-|x\wedge\xi|=2 |x\wedge\xi|-|x|$.
+The \emph{horospherical index} of $x$ and $\xi$ with respect to $o$ is $\hor(x,\xi)= |x\wedge\xi|-\dist (x,\,x\wedge\xi)=2 |x\wedge\xi|-|x|$.
 Note that

-The maximum value $|x|$ is attained at the vertex $x$ that lies in the geodesic path $\xi$.
+For every fixed $\xi$, the maximum value $n$ of $\hor(x,\xi)$ over all vertices $x$ with $|x|=n$ is attained at the vertex $x$ that lies in the geodesic path $\xi$.
 A function $h$ on $T$ is harmonic if is an eigenfunction of $P$ with eigenvalue 1, that is if it satisfies the nearest-neighbor average property $Ph(x):=\sum_{y\sim x} p(x,y)\,h(y)= h(x)$.
-The \emph{Poisson kernel} \cite{Ca}*{Sect.
-4.5, formula (4.50)} is
+The \emph{Poisson kernel} \citelist{\cite{Ca}*{Sect.
+4.5, formula (4.50)} \cite {FtP}*{Chapter 3, Sect.
+2, formula (1)} } is

-and is a harmonic function normalized by $ \Poiss(x,\xi)=1$ for every $\xi$; it is a minimal positive harmonic function, that is, an extreme point in the cone of normalized positive harmonic functions.
+and is a harmonic function normalized by $\Poiss(o,\xi)=1$ for every $\xi$; it is a minimal positive harmonic function, that is, an extreme point in the cone of normalized positive harmonic functions.
 The Poisson representation theorem \cite{Ca}*{Prop.
 A.4} states that every harmonic function can be represented as $h(x)=\int_{\partial T} \Poiss(x,\xi)\, d\sigma^h(\xi)$ where $\sigma^h$ is a finitely additive measure (or \emph{distribution}) on $\partial T$.

 It was shown in \cites{Mantero&Zappa,FtP} that every eigenfunction of $P$ with eigenvalue $\lambda\in\mathC$ is given by

 where $\sigma^h$ is a distribution on $\partial T$ and